Review and road test of the Vauxhall Mokka X 1.6 CDTi

 What else?
 Well, to help you get somewhere close to the quoted fuel and CO2 figures on a day-to-day basis, there's an ECO section of the trip computer that includes a gearshift indicator, shows you fuel results over the last 30 miles and offers a graphical display that's supposed to encourage eco-minded driving.
 What else?
 Well, Vauxhall being a mainstream brand, residual values aren't as strong as, for example, you'd get from a rival Honda HR-V, but the Mokka X claws the advantage back with modest cost of options and very affordable servicing you can budget for with a range of pre-paid servicing plans.
 There's an unremarkable, but potentially extendable, three year 60,000 mile warranty.

-Overall, the Mokka X is a good looking, well equipped and spacious compact Crossover that shows just why this class of car is so popular.
+Overall, the Mokka X is a good looking, well equipped and spacious compact SUV that shows just why this class of car is so popular.
 The affordable running costs of this 1.6-litre CDTi variant may well seal the deal for many buyers.

 Vauxhall Mokka X 1.6 CDTi review by Jonathan Crouch